 The Chinese Money Plant grows best at comfortable room temperatures, typically between 65°F – 75°F. While this plant is surprisingly tolerant of lower temperatures, it is not tolerant of freezing temperatures and does not grow well in winter temperatures below about 50°F. Keep the plant indoors during the winter in cooler areas.

 Chinese Money Plants like humid air due to their native environment in moist, humid forests.
 Either place the plant in a sunny bathroom with a shower or use a humidifier to keep up humidity levels.
-You can use a regular ultrasonic mist humidifier or opt for a specialty humidifier from a plant store (like the Humidifier by Canopy from The Sill).
+You can use a regular ultrasonic mist humidifier or opt for a specialty humidifier from a plant store.

 Popular planter pot materials include terracotta and other ceramics.
 Unglazed planters tend to allow water to flow through the planter pot, adding to the available drainage (which is great for this plant).